-- ✓ Add drawings to descriptions of insects that use mimicry to protect themselves to clarify ideas, thoughts, and feelings (SL.2.5) - ✓ Prior to listening to "Armored Tanks of the Insect World," identify orally what they know and have learned about insects adapt, v.
+- √ Add drawings to descriptions of insects that use mimicry to protect themselves to clarify ideas, thoughts, and feelings (SL.2.5) - ✓ Prior to listening to "Armored Tanks of the Insect World," identify orally what they know and have learned about insects adapt, v.
 Change in order to adjust to new conditions armor, n.
-Protective layer or shell of some plants and animals Example: A turtle's protective shell provides heavy armor against its predators.
+Strong cover or shell that protects some plants and animals Example: A turtle's armor is its hard shell, which provides protection against its predators.